oas-tools/oas-telemetry/packages/lib/README.md

 # OAS TELEMETRY

-**OAS Telemetry** is an Express middleware for collecting telemetry data using **OpenTelemetry** in **OpenAPI Specification (OAS)**-based applications.
-It exposes endpoints for managing and analyzing telemetry data—such as starting/stopping collection, resetting, listing, and searching records—making integration with **Express.js** straightforward.
+**OAS Telemetry** is a library that automatically configures telemetry in your Express application based on OpenAPI, with no extra code required.
+Simply use the middleware to instantly access endpoints for viewing recent requests, system logs, and metrics—all stored in memory.
+This allows you to analyze your API’s behavior and debug issues easily, without manual setup or complex integration.
+OpenTelemetry is used under the hood to collect traces, metrics, and logs.

 The middleware is highly configurable and supports both **ES Module (ESM)** and **CommonJS (CJS)** formats (ESM targeting **ES2020**).
 Its functionality can be extended via plugins; see [Telemetry Plugins](#telemetry-plugins) for details.